helmedeiros/blog/content/en/posts/2024-04-08-session-3-milestones-effort-value-dependencies.md

 ---
-title: 'OKRA Session #3: Milestones Value, Effort & Dependencies'
+title: "OKRA Session #3: Milestones Value, Effort & Dependencies"
 categories:
   - Leadership
   - Technology
 date: 2024-04-08
+description:
-description: 'Session #3 of the OKRA series: how to collaboratively estimate effort, value, and dependencies for milestones, turning ideas into actionable plans.'
+  "Session #3 of the OKRA series: how to collaboratively estimate effort, value, and dependencies for milestones, turning ideas into actionable plans."
 series:
   - okra
 series_order: 4
 lang: en
 slug: session-3-milestones-effort-value-dependencies
-subtitle: 'Insights on okra session #3: milestones value, effort & dependencies'
+subtitle: Learn to collaboratively reality-check your milestones by sizing effort, scoring value, and identifying dependencies—before committing to your quarter
 ---

 ## A Year Later: Why We Built This Session